 3. Meditate.
 This can work by switching your concentration from events of the past or the future to what is happening right now.
 By immersing yourself fully in the present moment, you can break the vicious circle of negative thoughts and worries.

 5. Breathe.
 Our breathing tends to change when we are worrying; we take short, quick, shallow breaths, and sometimes even hyperventilate.
 Calm breathing can be a portable tool that you can use whenever worrying thoughts seem to overwhelm you.
-There are many versions of breathing exercises that you can choose from, but the most important things is that you feel in control of your breathing, perhaps breathing in to a slow count of four, and then out to a count of four also.
+There are many versions of breathing exercises that you can choose from, but the most important thing is that you feel in control of your breathing, perhaps breathing in to a slow count of four, and then out to a count of four also.
 Breathe through your nose if possible, so that the air you breathe is filtered and warm.
 Doing these exercises can help you to calm down and take control of your breathing, and feel so much better.